Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/enable-debug-logging.md

 ## Lifecycle metrics

-Lifecycle metrics is an optional, yet valuable feature provided by the Adobe Experience Platform SDK.
+Lifecycle metrics are an optional, but valuable feature provided by the Adobe Experience Platform SDK.
 It provides out-of-the-box, application lifecycle information about your app user.
-A complete list of available metrics is provided [here](../foundation-extensions/mobile-core/lifecycle/).
+A complete list of available metrics is provided in the [lifecycle documentation](../foundation-extensions/mobile-core/lifecycle/).

-These metrics contain information on the app user's engagement lifecycle such as device information, install or upgrade information, session start and pause times, and so on.
+These metrics contain information on the app user's engagement lifecycle such as device information, install or upgrade information, and session start and pause times.
 You may also set additional lifecycle metrics.

 {% hint style="warning" %}
 This section shows you how to collect lifecycle metrics.
-To view, and report on this data in those respective solutions, you need to set up [Analytics](../using-mobile-extensions/adobe-analytics/) or other Experience Cloud solution extensions.
+To view, and report on this data in those respective solutions, you need to set up [Adobe Analytics](../using-mobile-extensions/adobe-analytics/) or other Experience Cloud solution extensions.
 {% endhint %}

 {% hint style="danger" %}